We are here to help if you have questions about Penal Code 1368.

 Instead, the defense has to show that there is a “preponderance of evidence” that their client is not able to stand trial.
 The defense can gather evidence to support their claim before the competency hearing.
 This often involves ordering the defendant to enroll in a treatment facility for a period of 72 hours.

 This three-day stay allows the professionals at the treatment facility to assess the defendant’s condition.
 They can provide the court with an evaluation of the defendant’s ability to stand trial for their crimes.
-Find out more about how to handle a competency hearing with a criminal defense lawyer in Los Angeles by calling the Simmrin Law Group.

 The Results of a Competency Hearing in California

 A judge determines whether someone is competent to stand trial at the end of a competency hearing.
-If a judge finds the defendant to be competent, then the trial progresses as normal.
+If a judge finds the defendant to be competent, the trial progresses as normal.
 So, what happens if the judge determines a defendant is incompetent?

 In this case, the defendant’s criminal trial gets put on hold.
 Criminal proceedings will be suspended while the defendant receives treatment which focuses on determining if the defendant will be able to ever stand trial.

 Generally, individuals in California can receive treatment for up to four months.
 However, the period of treatment can be extended in some cases.
-The exact amount of time used for treatment can vary on a case by case basis.
+The exact amount of time used for treatment can vary on a case-by-case basis.

 Ask a Lawyer Today About Your Competency to Stand Trial in California